GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ macro is used for

-name of the page.
-When called without arguments,
+the man page.
+When subsequently called without arguments,

 ’ regurgitates this initial name